-With the vastness of the country and the richness in a culture that it possesses, it is no wonder that India has more than 6 lakh villages on its lands.
+With the vastness of the country and the richness in a culture, it is no wonder that India has more than 6 lakh villages on its lands.
 According to the 2011 census of India, 68.84% of the people live in Indian villages.
-Incredible, isn’t it?
-With all these villages having their own interesting lifestyle and habits, visiting them would be the quest of a lifetime.
+With all these villages having their own interesting lifestyle and habits.
+Visiting them would be the quest of a lifetime.

-If you are tired of the typical “big cities” and would like to explore the village side of India, we can help you select some of the most enchanting of them all.
-Some of these are lesser-known places, but that makes it all the more memorable and exciting.
+If you are tired of the typical “big cities” and would like to explore the Indian villages, we can help you.
+Select some of the most enchanting of them all.
+Some of these are lesser-known places.
 Get ready to bring home several cherished memories.

 Image by Dhrubazaan Photography via Wikipedia